 While The Second Life Awards funding scheme aims to finance and assist projects that enrich Scottish cultural life and connect with Edwin Morgan’s life and work, the Edwin Morgan Trust acknowledges the need to support the development of ongoing programmes.
-In response, we are piloting a ‘Partnerships’ programme, which supports existing organisations to build their programmes in line with the Edwin Morgan Trust’s missions, aims and objectives.
+In response, we piloted a three-year ‘Partnerships’ programme, beginning in Autumn 2022 and ending in Summer 2025, which supports existing organisations to build their programmes in line with the Edwin Morgan Trust’s missions, aims and objectives.

 St Mungo’s Mirrorball